 - git cli

-VS Code has been a great editor.
-It can handle working on a SMB mounted folder without a problem and is available on all operating systems.
+VS Code is an awesome editor!
+Some of the plugin’s like remote ssh have been a game changer.
 I have not needed to reach for an IDE thankfully for a long time now.
 I also love using vim.